omidbazgirTTU/REFINED/README.md

 ## 6. Syntethic data
 The code for generating the synthetic data and modeling with the CNN model are provided in the `Syntethic data` folder.
 Please note that, after generating the data using **Synthetic_Data.py** one need to generated coordinates using the REFINED algorithm, then use the **Synthetic_CNN.py** for modeling.
 ## Cite
-If you use [REFINED](https://arxiv.org/abs/1912.05687) for research, please cite the following paper:
+If you use [REFINED](https://www.nature.com/articles/s41467-020-18197-y) for research, please cite the following paper:

-> REFINED (REpresentation of Features as Images with NEighborhood Dependencies): A novel feature representation for Convolutional Neural Networks
-O Bazgir, R Zhang, SR Dhruba, R Rahman, S Ghosh, R Pal arXiv preprint arXiv:1912.05687
+> Bazgir, Omid, Ruibo Zhang, Saugato Rahman Dhruba, Raziur Rahman, Souparno Ghosh, and Ranadip Pal.
+"Representation of features as images with neighborhood dependencies for compatibility with convolutional neural networks."
+Nature Communications 11, no. 1 (2020): 1-13.